 The Shurl and Kay Curci Foundation is pleased to introduce the 2021 Curci PhD Scholars.
-The Curci Foundation worked with The University of California Berkeley, The University of California San Diego, and The University of Washington School of Medicine, each of which selected incoming PhD students in Life Sciences to receive funding to assist with tuition and living expenses.
+The Curci Foundation worked with The University of California Berkeley, The University of California San Diego, and The University of Washington, each of which selected incoming PhD students in Life Sciences to receive funding to assist with tuition and living expenses.

 Janet Peace Babirye